jarun/nnn/README.md

 <p align="center"><i>video of nnn in action (an earlier release)</i></a></p>

-`nnn` is one of the fastest and most lightweight file managers you have ever used (binary size `~50KB`, resident memory usage `~3.5MB`).
+`nnn` is one of the fastest and most lightweight file managers you have ever used (`~50KB` binary, `~3.5MB` resident memory usage, [highly optimized](https://github.com/jarun/nnn/wiki/performance-factors) code).
 And yet, it doesn't lack in features!

 `nnn` works seamlessly with your DE and favourite GUI utilities.
 It runs on Linux, macOS, Raspberry Pi, BSD, Cygwin, Linux subsystem for Windows and Termux on Android.